drakonkat/godot-copilot-selfhost/README.md

 Other interesting usecases may be using embeddings to more accurately model cross-script functionality for your codebase, or using generative models for texture, sprite or 3D asset creation.

 Please feel free to open issues requesting features or changes.

+### Which models are suggested?

+Actually there is no suggested model, llama 3 is a good one, but if someone has a better suggestion, please open an issue.

+### Exist a guide to install LM Studio?

+ Actually not, is in project to create a guide to install LM Studio, but if you want to help, please open an issue.